Why Dark Web Monitoring is Smart for Your Small Business

 3. Enable two-factor authentication (2FA)

-- Audit your online accounts and turn on 2FA for any that support it.
-(Twofactorauth.org will show you those that do.)
+Make sure you protect your email account with 2FA.
+Microsoft 365 supports this.
+Plus, audit your online accounts and turn on 2FA for any that support it.

 Get a Sophisticated Cybersecurity Assessment

-Beyond these three cyber hygiene practices, you should have your complete IT system reviewed by cybersecurity professionals with experience serving small to mid-sized companies.
+Beyond these three cyber hygiene practices, you should have your complete IT system reviewed by cybersecurity experts with experience serving small to mid-sized companies.
+That’s my line of work, of course, so while this is a self-serving recommendation, it’s the truth.

 System-level protections, such as antivirus/malware installation, firewalls, and VPNs, should be handled professionally and updated regularly.